jnozzi/cocoadev.com/SiteContent/General/XCodeTreatingHeadersAsResources.markdown

 I think this has been fixed in Xcode 2.1.
 Anyone else want to confirm this?
 Err maybe it was 2.0...

-''nope, it still happened in 2.0, so if it is fixed, the fix came in 2.1''
+*nope, it still happened in 2.0, so if it is fixed, the fix came in 2.1*

 It was a bug in the project templates, so my bet is that they fixed them when they redid them as .xcodeprojs in 2.1.